Tiger-00700/2025-10M-Testing/README.md

 Two fast checks run in CI and can be executed locally:

-- Referenced assets inventory: `tools/inventory_referenced_assets.py`
+- Referenced assets inventory: `python tools/inventory_referenced_assets.py`
   - Reads `book/1022.2025.newbook.md` and verifies that all referenced items under `examples/` and `appendix/` exist.
   - Fails the build if any referenced asset is missing.
   - Writes a report under `tools/reports/inventory-assets-*.md`.

-- Archive compliance scan: `tools/inventory_archive_status.py`
+- Archive compliance scan: `python tools/inventory_archive_status.py`
   - Ensures each `chapter/*.md` has the MD025 suppression at file top and exactly one archived-content block.
   - Fails the build if any file is non-compliant.
   - Writes a report under `tools/reports/archive-status-*.md`.

 Both scripts exit non-zero on failure so CI can gate merges.
 Unused assets are reported but do not fail the build.

 ## Local build and tooling

 - Build orchestrator (PowerShell): `tools/pipeline/build_all.ps1`
   - Produces the augmented book, appendices, quality report, and runs markdown checks.
-	- Also exports fenced code blocks from the canonical book into `examples/99_book_exports/` and generates the links-only variant.
+  - Exports fenced code blocks from the canonical book into `examples/99_book_exports/` and generates the links-only variant.

 ### Quick run (Windows PowerShell)